Shaved Brussels sprout pizza with burrata and dried lemon zest A gourmet white pizza. Artisanal brick-oven taste from your home oven!

-A perfect balance of flavors and textures, on a light and airy homemade crust
+A perfect balance of flavors and textures on a light and airy homemade crust

 Brussels sprouts and Italian burrata (the extra-soft cheese made with mozzarella and cream) are perfect partners for pizza.
-Indeed, the light burrata melts all over the Brussels, bringing a most luxurious texture to the pie.
+Indeed, the light burrata melts all over the Brussels, bringing a most luxurious texture to this pie.

 However, neither the burrata nor the Brussels are exactly strongly flavored on their own, so they’re spiked with dried lemon zest and salty Pecorino Romano shavings – a marvelous contrast to the soft, mellow cheese and the crunchy Brussels.

 Prep the dough ahead of time, and this pizza comes together in a flash

 The best part, though, is that once the dough is made (watch this video to learn how to make a perfect pizza dough and shape it by hand!), it’ll only take a few minutes to prepare the toppings – making this mouthwatering pizza a Friday night favorite in our household.

 Food & wine pairing: Greece, Robola or Assyrtiko with Brussels sprout pizza